KiranACD/project-notes/README.md

     - We can also add @DiscriminatorValue(value="0") to the parent table
     - Annotate the child class with @Entity.
 Adding this will not lead to a table of the child in the database.
 It ensures that the attributes of child class will be there in the main table.
     - Annotate the child class with @DiscriminatorValue(value="1").
+    - There will be one table with all attributes of all parent and child classes.
+    - We will need to add an attribute called type to identify whether a row is an instructor or TA or mentor.